Malta in the Eurovision Song Contest 2023: Background

-The Maltese national broadcaster, Public Broadcasting Services (PBS), broadcast the event within Malta and organised the selection process for the nation's entry.
-In 2022, Malta selected their entry through a national final procedure, a method that was continued for their 2023 participation.
+As part of its duties as participating broadcaster, PBS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+In 2022, PBS selected its entry through a national final procedure, a method that was continued for its 2023 participation.

 Before Eurovision

 Malta Eurovision Song Contest 2023

-Malta Eurovision Song Contest 2023 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2023.
+Malta Eurovision Song Contest 2023 was the national final format developed by PBS to select its entry for the Eurovision Song Contest 2023.
 The competition consisted of five shows which commenced on 13 January 2023 and concluded with a final held on 11 February 2023.
 All shows were broadcast on Television Malta (TVM) as well as on the broadcaster's website tvmnews.mt.

 Format

 The competition consisted of three phases.
 The first phase was the three quarter-finals on 13, 20 and 27 January 2023 where 40 songs competed and the top twenty-four entries qualified.
 The second phase was the semi-final on 9 February 2023 where the top sixteen entries qualified to compete in the third phase, the final on 11 February 2023.
 Five judges evaluated the songs during the three phases and the results of the public televote had a weighting equal to the total votes of the judges in the final result.
 Ties in the final results were broken based on the entry which received the higher score from the judges.
 Monetary prizes were also given to the competing artists: the winner received €10,000, the runner-up received €4,000, the second runner-up received €2,000 and the remaining artists received €300 each.
-Former Maltese Eurovision entrants Paul Giordimaina (1991), Moira Stafrace (1994), Mike Spiteri (1995) and Ludwig Galea (2004) were appointed as consultants of the competition in order to offer support to the artists.
+Former Maltese Eurovision entrants Paul Giordimaina, Moira Stafrace, Mike Spiteri and Ludwig Galea were appointed as consultants of the competition in order to offer support to the artists.
 The five members of the jury that evaluated the entries during all phases consisted of: